swayamterode/react/4.Talk is Cheap Show Me The Code/Assignment/Assignment.md

 ### Q3: `{TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>}` in JSX

 - `{TitleComponent}` - is a just normal variable which is similar to React.createElement.
-Anything enclosed inside { ... } is just a peice of JS.
+Anything enclosed inside { ... } is just a piece of JS.
 - `{<TitleComponent/>}` - this return the functional component JSX value
 - `{<TitleComponent></TitleComponent>}` - it is equivalent to `{<TitleComponent/>}` if there is no children